 Our senses have had a bad rap.
-Because of their relationship to desire, the senses have been seen as a ‘gateway drug’ to all kinds of dangers, pleasures, and dangerously pleasurable, pleasures.
+Instead of being recognized as unique forms of intelligence through which we understand the world and our selves, they have been treated as untrustworthy narrators or as gateway drugs that lead us down the path to temptation.
 The truth and our relationship to our senses is far more complex and interesting.
 The senses are the operating systems through which we process information.
 It takes all of our senses to pick up on, and make sense of, all the stimuli pleasant and unpleasant, we are encounter on a daily basis.

 How does your experience of one sense affect all the others?
 In addition to being the conduits of pleasure and pain, your senses are the midwives of intelligence. -Michael Gelb

 We each use and rely more on certain senses than others.
 For example, some people are very visual and think in colors and images.
 They are likely to notice how people and objects appear and tend to have very active imaginations and strong, detailed memories.
 Others are auditory oriented and think in sounds and rhythms.
 (I do both and my poetry has been described as both strongly imagistic and lyrical.)
 They are excellent listeners and can easily pick up on all the layers of different sounds around them.
 (I’ve included a link to a fun quiz to help you determine your sensory style at the end of this post.)

 Then there are those who think in tastes and smells.
 They notice and interpret the world around them more in terms of physical sensations, and remember how situations and memories made them feel physically.
 These people are often drawn to the culinary arts.
 When they get a whiff of something they often have flashbacks to memories associated with that smell and can almost even taste it.

 Good writing is supposed to evoke sensation in the reader – not the fact that it’s raining, but the feel of being rained upon. – E. L. Doctrow